Home

 ALL Leukemia in Children

 Acute lymphocytic or ALL leukemia is a disease in children under the age of 15.
 It is the most common form of cancer that affects the blood cells of kids.
 It is also known as acute lymphoblastic or lymphatic.
-Around 80% of diagnosed cases of childhood leukemia are of the ALL type.
+Around 80% of diagnosed cases of childhood leukemia are the ALL type.

-ALL is characterized by excessive immature B or T lymphocytes.
+It is characterized by excessive immature B or T lymphocytes.
 These abnormal lymphocytes are called lymphoblasts.
 They are found inside and outside the bone marrow of kids.

 Acute lymphocytic leukemia grows and moves to other organs very fast.
 Its aggressiveness makes the disease fatal.
 Once a child is diagnosed with it, the doctor's priority is the prevention of the progression of the disease.